andrechristikan/ack-nestjs-boilerplate-docs/tips/readme.md

 ## Debugger and Logger

-Sometimes `DebuggerModule` and `LoggerModule` will make confuse.
-But these module has difference purpose.
+`DebuggerModule` and `LoggerModule` has difference purpose.

 ### Debugger Module

-!> Be careful if you use with docker, and you don't mounting volume `/logs` in container with `/logs` in host.
-Because if the container has down, the logs will lose.
+!> Be careful while using docker.
+The docker will erase all container data while the container is down/remove.
+So if we don't mounting volume `/app/logs` in container with our `/logs` in host, we will loss the log file.

-Do not set value of `config.app.debugger.system` to `ON` while production stage, cause that will take a lot of storage.

 ```typescript
 export default registerAs(